William Goffe: Exile and death

 In negotiations leading up to the 1660 Stuart Restoration, a general pardon was agreed for all "crimes" committed since 1642, with certain exceptions, including the regicides.
 Aware that they faced prosecution and probable execution, Goffe and his father-in-law Edward Whalley sailed for Boston, Massachusetts on 13 May 1660, one day before warrants were issued for their arrest.
 Arriving on 27 July, one writer has claimed "they were the most prominent public officials from the Mother country ever to land in New England".
 They initially lived openly in Cambridge, where they stayed with Daniel Gookin, a prominent member of the colonial administration.

 However, at the end of November it was confirmed that they had been excluded from the Indemnity and Oblivion Act passed by Parliament in August, making it impolitic for the Massachusetts authorities to openly protect them.
-In March 1661, the two fugitives moved onto New Haven, Connecticut, where they were later joined by another regicide, John Dixwell.
+In March 1661, the two fugitives moved on to New Haven, Connecticut, where they were later joined by another regicide, John Dixwell.
 Here they were housed by the local Puritan minister, John Davenport, before Royalist agents arrived in May seeking to arrest them.
 Forewarned by local sympathisers, Goffe and Whalley evaded their pursuers by hiding in Judges' Cave, where they spent most of the next few years.

 In 1664, fresh efforts to arrest Whalley and Goffe meant they relocated to Hadley, Massachusetts, where they were sheltered by John Russell.
-Thereafter, very little is known for certain of their life, although Goffe managed to send letters to his wife Frances at irregular intervals, which make it clear he retained his religious and political convictions.
-Based on these and other papers discovered a century later, it also appears he and Whalley built up a small trading business using Gookin as a frontman, and were prosperous enough for Goffe to tell his wife not to send any more money.
-Whalley died sometime between 1674 to 1675.
+Thereafter, very little is known for certain of their life, although Goffe's letters to his wife Frances make it clear he retained his religious and political convictions.
+Based on these letters and papers discovered a century later, he and Whalley built up a small trading business, and were prosperous enough for Goffe to tell Frances not to send any more money.
+Whalley died sometime between 1674 and 1675.

-In the 19th century, it was suggested Goffe may have been the supposed Angel of Hadley, who in 1675 allegedly helped repulse an attack on the town by Native Americans.
-However, whether this incident even took place is disputed, let alone Goffe's involvement.
-In 1676, he reportedly left Hadley for Hartford, Connecticut; his last letter to Frances is dated April 1679, and it is assumed that he died shortly thereafter.
+In the 19th century, Goffe was suggested as a candidate for being the Angel of Hadley, who in 1675 supposedly helped repulse an attack on the town by Native Americans.
+However, whether this incident even took place remains disputed, let alone Goffe's involvement.
+In 1676, he reportedly left Hadley for Hartford, Connecticut; his last letter to Frances is dated April 1679, and he probably died shortly thereafter.
 He is thought to have been buried next to his father-in-law in an unmarked grave at Hadley.

 Legacy

 Various towns in New England have streets commemorating Dixwell, Whalley and Goffe, including Hadley and New Haven.

+Goffe is portrayed as The Angel of Hadley in Channel 4's New Worlds (2014), the sequel to 2008's The Devil's Whore.

 Goffe and Whalley are protagonists in British author Robert Harris’s 2022 novel Act of Oblivion, which depicts their flight across New England.